bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- Rain
+- Light Rain
-- 63% humidity
+- 88% humidity
-- 4 mph wind
+- 3 mph wind
-- 53% cloud cover
+- 71% cloud cover
 - 50 AQI 🟩
 - 0.88 inches of rain in the past 24 hours
 - 0.07 inches of rain expected in the next 48 hours